r7wx/easy-gate/README.md

 - **key_file:** Path to the SSL key file (if TLS is enabled)
 - **behind_proxy:** If true, the application will use the X-Forwarded-For header to determine the IP address of the client
 - **title:** Title of the application
-- **icon:** Font-awesome icon to use as the application icon
-- **motd:** Message to display on home page

 ### Theme

 <p align="justify">
-Easy Gate theme can be configured by providing colors for background and foreground.
+Easy Gate theme can be configured by providing colors for background, foreground and health dot colors (ok, bad, inactive).
 Theme changes will be applied immediately.
 </p>

 Example of a dark mode theme: